zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 ## Tips and caveats

-You can find a sample project to build a very basic app using Arti [here](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/).
-It does not respect most good practices ("don't run long tasks on the UI thread" for instance), but should otherwise be a good starting point.
-It's also implementing most of the tips below.

-The sample project [arti-mobile-example](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/) is a simple app that serves as a solid foundation for compiling Android apps with Arti.
+The sample project [arti-mobile-example](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/) is a simple app that serves as a demo for compiling Android apps with Arti.
 Additionally, it incorporates the majority of the provided tips below.

 ### Platform support
 By default, Arti runs only on Android 7.0 and above.
 Versions under Android 7.0 will get a runtime exception due to a missing symbol.
 If you want to support Android 5.0 and above, it is possible to implement `lockf` yourself, as it is a rather simple `libc` function.